 Integrated marketing is the latest buzzword sweeping across the PR and Communications industry.
 While everyone is solely focused on Facebook likes, Twitter followers and Instagram hashtags, use this opportunity to get ahead of your competitors.
-Follow the 7 Barcelona Principles and see how industry standards can help you streamline your marketing efforts to prove ROI and the true value of your marketing efforts.

 1. Set goals and measure them

 By measuring new followers against actual followers, you can better understand the impact on your target audience and see if your campaign is working and then report your results to your board.